- Simple Machines

 Guide to Web Features for Kids

-The DESIGN SQUAD NATION website is a destination for creative tween and teens, promoting the message: You are creative and can solve problems.
+The DESIGN SQUAD GLOBAL website is a destination for creative tween and teens, promoting the message: You are creative and can solve problems.
 You can make things that help people.
-We want you to join DESIGN SQUAD NATION.
+We want you to join DESIGN SQUAD GLOBAL.
 Let's dream big.
 Let's build something together.

 In the Design section, kids can use their PBS KIDS login to contribute to the safe, fully moderated online community.
 Kids can start a design project by sharing an idea, or contribute to an existing project by sending in a drawing.

 Kids can also join a new kind of project that encourages them to design solutions to global problems, and in doing so, earn a special virtual sticker.
 Hosts Nate and Deysi pose each challenge and offer contextual support in the form of design tips and submission highlights, serving as mentors to the online community.

 In this series of special design challenges, kids are encouraged to improve the design of everyday things, and vote for their favorite solutions posted to the community.
 The integration of everyday items allows kids to connect the work they do as part of the challenges to their daily lives, fostering an engineer’s perspective and sparking ideas, future work, and potential career paths.

 The Build section features hands-on projects with short demo videos and step-by-step photo instructions.
 Kids can browse projects by theme, or narrow their search using the Stuff Spinner.
 Designed to be completed at home with common materials, these projects make building a social activity connected to interests that kids already have.
 Kids are encouraged to share photos of their completed projects on the Design Squad website.